List of The Grudge characters: Mrs. Davis

 Mrs. Davis (portrayed by Joanna Cassidy) is the mother of Karen and Aubrey.
-She is extremely sick, coughing repeatedly, and never once in the film is seen out of bed.
-Since she obviously cannot go to Japan to search for Karen herself, she sends Aubrey to do the job for her.
-Mrs. Davis sees Karen as a far superior human being than Aubrey, and often makes rude comments to Aubrey, even during their final conversation together (before Aubrey's death) over the phone.
-Aubrey tells her that she loves her but cannot treat her that way anymore before her death in the Saeki house.
-She is one of only a few characters to never encounter the curse, but it is undecided if her illness killed her in the near future.
+She is extremely sick and is never seen out of bed once in the film.
+Since she cannot go to Japan to search for Karen herself, she sends Aubrey to do the job for her.
+Mrs. Davis sees Karen as far superior to Aubrey, and often makes rude comments to Aubrey, even during their final conversation together before Aubrey's death.
+She is one of only a few characters to never encounter the curse, but it is unknown if her illness killed her in the near future.
 Also, it is unknown if she knows about Aubrey's death.
-In the alternate ending (unrated version) the curse travels all the way to Pasadena to claim her, so it is unknown if she died of her sickness or Kayako.
-This would mean that the curse would also be spreading throughout California as well as Chicago.
+In the alternate ending (unrated version) the curse travels all the way to Pasadena to claim her.